NLnetLabs/cascade/doc/manual/source/architecture.rst

 the zone directly or writing the zone to disk for verification by tools that only support working with files.

-On completion of the verification processs, approval or rejection is signalled back to Cascade by means of an (insecure in the initial version of Cascade) HTTP REST API.
+On completion of the verification process, approval or rejection is signalled back to Cascade by means of an (insecure in the initial version of Cascade) HTTP REST API.